Aligator000/rsschool-cv/cv.md

 ### summary
 I started to learn programming about a year ago.
-I deviates significantly from everything I have been doing so far in my life.
-Sometimes it is really hard but it woke up the unvisted areas in my brain and it is being an really exciting journey.
+I deviates significantly from everything I have been doing in my life.
+Sometimes it is really hard but it woke up the sofar unvisted areas in my brain and it is being an really exciting journey.
 But what I was always good at was seraching for a solutions and ways out.
 It turned out to be very helpful in programming.
 I have been able to solve a lot of problems with a little, big help of google, my friend.